 Child Psychology is an important branch of psychology that focuses on the mind and behaviour of children from parental development through adolescence.
 Child psychology deals not only with the growth of children physically but also with their mental, emotional and social development as well.

 Development refers to the biological and psychological changes that occur in human beings between conception and the end of adolescence, as the individual progresses from dependency to increasing autonomy.
-It may also be defined as a process of internal features of a human being in collaboration with external or environmental features.
+It may also be defined as a process of the internal features of a human being in collaboration with external or environmental features.

 - Development is a continuous process-It does not occur in spurts.
 Growth continues from conception until an individual reaches maturity.

-- It follows a pattern or sequence-Every species, whether animal or human follows a pattern of growth.
+- It follows a pattern or sequence-Every species, whether animal or human, follows a pattern of growth.

 Intelligence

 According to the subject Child Development and Pedagogy, Intelligence is the ability to learn about, learn from, understand and interact with one’s environment.
-It includes various specific abilities such as-
+It includes various specific abilities such as –

 - Adaptability to a new environment.